It’s important for our students to have many types of learning experiences while in class at Brock, and outside the classroom walls.

 Disney Internship Program

-We are one of only four universities and colleges in Canada to offer this partnership program with the University of Florida.
+We are one of only five universities and colleges in Canada to offer this partnership program with the University of Florida.

 This unique program offers students a six-month study abroad experience in the traditional classroom and in a formal work setting!
 Students will take online classes and earn 2.5 credits from the University of Florida while participating in academic training and gaining valuable experience at Walt Disney World Resort in Lake Buena Vista, Florida.
 Learn about tourism, hospitality, destination and event management in a fun and exciting environment from top-notch professors and one of the most successful tourism attractions in the world!